 In this article, we’ll describe the characteristics of a healthy wastewater lagoon; outline the different common wastewater lagoon colors and their causes, such as algae and bacteria; and tell you what they might indicate about your lagoon’s health.

 The Healthy Wastewater Lagoon

 A healthy, efficient wastewater lagoon has sufficient dissolved oxygen (DO) levels to allow the bacteria to break down the biological oxygen demand (BOD).
 In addition, robust mixing through the water column keeps solids in suspension, promoting aerobic conditions for expedient BOD removal.
 Mixing also keeps sludge at bay to maximize the lagoon’s capacity and maximize treatment time: Sludge buildup takes up valuable volume that will shorten retention times, and adequate retention time is critical to the lagoon process.

 Plus, if sludge degrades anaerobically, it can release noxious odors and increase lagoon ammonia levels—also known as fertilizer!—into the water.
 These fertilizers stimulate algae blooms, which will remove oxygen from the lagoon, thereby increasing your BOD and TSS levels.
-For more information on possible effects of sludge buildup see our blog on Causes and Effects of Lagoon Sludge Explained.
+For more about sludge, check out our short video on YouTube: Let’s Break It Down: Lagoon Sludge.

 A well maintained, optimized lagoon requires little maintenance and has low sludge accumulation and odor.

 According to Steve Harris of H & S Environmental, author of Wastewater Lagoon Troubleshooting: An Operator’s Guide, seasonal changes in a lagoon’s microbial populations and chemistry combine to affect lagoon color.

 Following are common wastewater lagoon colors and what they can tell you about your lagoon’s health.
 (Descriptions are general and may vary depending on weather conditions and your local ecosystem.)